Mortgage FAQs: Answers for Homebuyers & Homeowners

 Even with a lower interest rate, a higher purchase price can result in a higher monthly payment.

-A buyer who purchased last year with a rate one full percentage point higher would actually pay about $80 less per month than buying today — simply because home prices increased.
+A buyer who purchased last year with a rate one full percentage point higher would actually pay about $80 less per month than buying today.
+That’s simply because home prices increased.

 Delaying a purchase can mean paying more for the same home later, even if rates improve.

-If you’re ready to buy today, now is often the best time to move forward — and you can always explore future refinancing options if rates change.
+If you’re ready to buy today, now is often the best time to move forward.
+You can always explore future refinancing options if rates change.

 The biggest ones are skipping pre-approval, opening new credit lines during the process, and underestimating closing costs.
 So, a little prep up front can certainly save a lot of stress later.